主要内容

 addStartingPoint(obj, bPath);

-Specify Simulink Identifier, a unique designation assigned to a Simulink block or model annotation, as the starting point.
-To get the SID, use the Simulink.ID.getSID command.
+Specify a Simulink Identifier (SID), a unique designation assigned to a Simulink block or model annotation, as the starting point.
+To get the SID, use the Simulink.ID.getSID function.

 addStartingPoint(obj, 'sldvSliceClimateControlExample:39')

-Specify handles of the lines connecting the Inport block to the Outport block.
-To get the Line Handle, use the get_param command.
+Specify handles of the lines connecting an Inport block to an Outport block.
+To get the line handle, use the get_param function.

 lh1 = get_param('sldvSliceClimateControlExample/Heater/Heat','LineHandles');